-Since the beginning of the year I’ve been working as a fashion stylist on a campaign called “Good Brands Do Better Together”.
+At the beginning of 2019 I began working as the main stylist on a wonderful fashion campaign called “Good Brands Do Better Together”.
 It’s an ethical fashion campaign that shows off the amazing assortment of products from conscious brands.
 This campaign has involved a lot of work and coordination and I am so pleased to now be able to share with you the pictures of the outfits that I styled for this project.

 The #GoodBrandsDoBetterTogether campaign unites ethical and sustainable brands from around the globe, to show we are a real alternative to the brands destroying lives and environments around the world.